term-world/term-util/README.md

 Each library contains an individual `setup.py` file for installing libraries piecemeal.
-To install all libraries at once, copy and paste the following command from the list of choices
+To install all libraries at once, copy and paste the following command from the list of choices:

 ### Unix